 Two Types of Capital Gains

-- Capital Gains Upon the Sale of Shares of the Fund
+Capital Gains Upon the Sale of Shares of the Fund

-When you sell shares of a mutual fund, if you sell them for more than you paid for them, you will realize either a short term or long term capital gain.
-For those of you in the 10 or 15% tax bracket, a zero percent capital gains tax rate applies to a certain amount of realized long-term gains.
+Below certain income levels, a 0% capital gains tax rate applies to a certain amount of realized long-term gains.
 This means that many taxpayers have the opportunity to sell shares of their funds during a year where their tax rate is low, and thus pay absolutely no taxes at all on the gains.
 At higher income thresholds, you'll pay 15% or 20% on these long-term gains.

-- Embedded Gains That Are Distributed Each Year
+Embedded Gains That Are Distributed Each Year

 Inside of the mutual fund, when the fund sells stocks or bonds that have a gain, that gain must be passed along to you as a shareholder of the fund.
-Even if you have all of your capital gains and dividends reinvested, you will still receive a 1099 form which shows the amount of the gain, and you will have to report the gain on your tax return and pay the applicable amount of tax.
+Even if you have all of your capital gains and dividends reinvested, you will still receive a 1099 form that shows the amount of the gain, and you will have to report the gain on your tax return and pay the applicable amount of tax.

-Embedded Gains Can Unfairly Increase Your Tax Bill
+Embedded Gains Can Increase Your Tax Bill

 This second type of gain is often referred to as an embedded capital gain because even if you have only owned the fund for a short while, you could end up receiving a capital gain distribution and having to pay tax.

-Tax-Managed Funds Reduce Embedded Gain Distributions
+How Tax-Managed Funds Reduce Embedded Gain Distributions

 Tax-managed funds also attempt to reduce other forms of taxable distributions such as interest and dividend income.
 For example, a tax-managed balanced fund, which owns stocks and bonds, will often own municipal bonds, which generate interest that is free of federal income taxes.

 Tax-managed funds put you in control of when you realize your capital gains.
 This is particularly important in retirement.
-You don't want a surprise tax bill, and a sudden increase in your taxable income can make more of your Social Security taxable.
+You don't want a surprise tax bill, and a sudden increase in your taxable income can make more of your Social Security benefits taxable.

 Used properly, tax-managed mutual funds can be a way to realize tax-free income in retirement.